Information for applicants

 The applications will be considered by the host Council and both Councils notified of the results.

-Funding will be awarded alternately from ESPGHAN or NASPGHAN as appropriate and will be paid directly to the successful applicant.
-If the applicant is unable to take part in the visit/exchange for any reason, the sum in full must be returned to the awarding society and the head of the department of the successful applicant must guarantee that this happens.
+Funding will be awarded alternately from ESPGHAN or NASPGHAN as appropriate and will be paid directly to the successful applicant upon submission of a report and the relevant invoices for the award.
 Additional funding will not be provided to supplement these visits.

 The applications will be considered by the respective councils for each of their member applicants.
 The council members may make the decision themselves or appoint a selection committee with relevant experience.
 Members of the Selection Committee are not eligible to apply for the award.
 Members should not participate in the evaluation of an applicant if they work at the same institution as the applicant, or have worked with the applicant at the same institution in the recent past.
 Members should not participate in the evaluation of an applicant if there is any conflict of interest.